Ph.D., English Literature, Indiana University (w/ a certificate in Germanic Philology), expected 2019.

 Prizes, Fellowships, and Grants

-American Scandinavian Foundation Grant for research, 2017
+American Scandinavian Foundation Grant, 2017

 U.S. Fulbright Grant (alternate), Denmark, 2016